josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 Like [`getHeroes()`](tutorial/toh-pt4#observable-heroservice), `getHero()` has an asynchronous signature.
 It returns a *mock hero* as an `Observable`, using the RxJS `of()` function.

-You'll be able to re-implement `getHero()` as a real `Http` request without having to change the `HeroDetailComponent` that calls it.
+you will be able to re-implement `getHero()` as a real `Http` request without having to change the `HeroDetailComponent` that calls it.

 #### Try it

 The browser refreshes and the application is working again.
-You can click a hero in the dashboard or in the heroes list and navigate to that hero's detail view.
+You can click a hero in the dashboard or in the heroes list and navigate to the detail view of that hero.

 If you paste `localhost:4200/detail/11` in the browser address bar, the router navigates to the detail view for the hero with `id: 11`, "Dr Nice".